ainulakif/website/README.md

 #### Added

-- Implement Search by prompt, tag and username.
+- Implemented Search by prompt, tag and username.
-- Implement Click on tag and username into search.
+- Implemented Click on tag and username into search.
-- Implement View of other profiles as public.
+- Implemented View of other profiles as public.
+- Modified username's regex to validate test usernames.

 ### [1.1.0] - 2024-02-05